LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Introduction

 To address these challenges we propose a Lyapunov-constrained SAC algorithm that uses Koopman Operator theory to obtain an offline closed form solution for a candidate control Lyapunov function (CLF).
-We learn a linear dynamical system using EDMD and solve the Algebraic Riccati Equation (ARE) to obtain a closed form solution for the CLF.
+We learn a linear dynamical system using EDMD and solve the Discrete Algebraic Riccati Equation (DARE) to obtain a closed form solution for the CLF.
 The derived CLF guarantees the existence and reduces the computational complexity of incorporating stability in safe RL.
-We further propose a Lyapunov-constrained SAC (LC-SAC) algorithm to incorporate the Lyapunov stability criteria in policy loss function and provide analysis for satisfying the stability criterion. \textbf{The main contributions of this work are as follows:} \begin{itemize} \item[1.] \textbf{We propose a novel methodology to obtain closed form solution for CLF and incorporate it in SAC algorithm.} \item[2.] \textbf{Analysis for effect on augmenting the policy loss in SAC by the Lyapunov constraint term.} \end{itemize}
+We further propose a Lyapunov-constrained SAC (LC-SAC) algorithm to incorporate the Lyapunov stability criteria in policy loss function and provide analysis for satisfying the stability criterion. \textbf{The main contributions of this work are as follows:} \begin{itemize} \item[1.]
+A novel methodology to obtain a closed-form CLF via Koopman/EDMD lifting and the DARE, embedded as a Lagrangian constraint in SAC (LC-SAC), avoiding an auxiliary learned Lyapunov network and reducing computational complexity. \item[2.]
+A theoretical analysis of the augmented policy loss, showing the constrained actor update locally reduces the one-step Lyapunov violation and that constraint satisfaction implies asymptotic stability (exponential under a strengthened margin) of the lifted surrogate. \item[3.]
+Three structural EDMD refinements: spectral-radius normalization of the lifted $A$-matrix before solving the DARE, a physically meaningful LQR cost, and a $V(0){=}0$ bias anchor.
+These make the closed-form CLF well-posed for higher-dimensional lifted models (3D quadrotor). \item[4.]
+A comprehensive empirical study over six \texttt{safe-control-gym} tasks (2D/3D quadrotor stabilization and tracking, cartpole stabilization and tracking) and an ablation against vanilla SAC, a mean-aggregated variant, and a Lyapunov reward-shaping baseline, characterizing when the stability constraint helps versus when it trades return for robustness. \end{itemize}

-The rest of the paper is organized as follows, Section \ref{sec:Theory} briefly covers the notation and theoretical background for further discussion, Section \ref{sec:Method} covers the proposed Lyapunov-constrained SAC algorithm and its analysis.
-Section \ref{sec:Exp} provides details on experimental setup and Section \ref{sec:Results} covers the discussion on results conducted on 2D Quadrotor trajectory tracking.
-Finally, Section \ref{sec:Conclusions} discusses conclusions of this work and future research directions.
+The rest of the paper is organized as follows.
+Section~\ref{sec:Theory} briefly covers the notation and theoretical background, Section~\ref{sec:Method} covers the proposed algorithm and its analysis.
+Section~\ref{sec:Exp} provides details on experimental setup and Section~\ref{sec:Results} covers results across six benchmarks.
+Finally, Section~\ref{sec:Conclusions} discusses conclusions and future directions.